Jayne Mansfield's Car: Plot

 The film is set in 1969 Morrison, Alabama.
-The Caldwell family includes three World War II veterans, their sister Donna, and a patriarch, Jim, who is a World War I veteran.
+The Caldwell family includes two World War II veterans, their sister Donna, brother Jimbo and a patriarch, Jim, who is a World War I veteran.
 The Caldwells are involved in a cultural clash with the Bedfords, a family which includes Phillip, a World War II veteran, his sister Camilla, and their father Kingsley, also a World War I veteran.

 The Bedfords are a London family in Morrison for the funeral of Kingsley's wife, who is the ex-wife of Jim Caldwell and the mother of Caldwell's children.
 Duvall described the film in an interview as "putting Tennessee Williams in the back seat".

 The film's title refers to the automobile in which movie star Jayne Mansfield was supposedly decapitated in 1967.
 When a nearby town has a side show displaying the vehicle, Jim Caldwell takes Kingsley Bedford along to gawk at the grisly artifact.